Divriği: History

 The Hittites may have mined and made use of the iron ore in the area.

 In the 9th century the town was known as Abrik and controlled by the Paulicians with the support of Arabs and the emir of Malatya.
-It had been founded ca. 850 by Karbeas, the leader of the Paulicians, a heretical Armenian sect that adhered to a dualistic cosmology.
+It had been founded ca. 850 by Karbeas, the leader of the Paulicians, a heretical Armenian sect.
 The Paulicians fortified it and used it as refuge and the capital of their state during the ninth century.

 Later called Tephrike (Τεφρική) it was recaptured by the Byzantine Empire during the reign of Emperor Basil I and was temporarily named Leontokome (after Emperor Leo VI) and made into a thema.
 In the early eleventh century, the town was part of the territory given to the Armenian king Seneqerim-Hovhannes of Vaspurakan in exchange for his lands in Vaspurakan.

 After the battle of Manzikert (present day Malazgirt), Divriği came under the control of the Sultanate of Rûm.
 The Mengüjeks built the Great Mosque and hospital.
 A medieval castle, with remains mostly from the thirteenth century, is situated on top of a steep hill overlooking the town.